Planning a funeral: the first steps you need to take

 It's the choice of loved ones whether to write an obituary, funeral notice, or both.
 Writing an obituary allows for a short bio of the deceased to be written while also informing people that the person has passed away.

 The choice is personal and comes down to how many times people want to write about their loved one’s passing, and how much they want to spend on placing a notice in the newspaper.

-Before making any plans, it is important to determine if the deceased had made any pre-arrangements in the form of their funeral plan.
+Before making any plans, it's important to determine if the deceased had made any pre-arrangements in the form of a funeral plan.

 You should then meet with a funeral director in the funeral home where the body is being held.
 The meeting will sort out arrangements in terms of how the body will be cared for and what type of ceremony will be held.

 Sometimes people who have passed already have a plot purchased in a cemetery.
 However, if this is not the case, loved ones will need to meet with officials from their chosen cemetery to purchase interment property.